banner-bg

 What is an infant daily report?

-An infant daily report is a simple form with space for teachers to give families updates about their child’s time at daycare.
-Whether printed or digital, a daycare daily report is a straightforward document that outlines the details parents care about the most.
+An infant daily report is a simple form that teachers can use to give families updates about their child’s time at their childcare program.
+Whether printed or digital, a childcare daily report is a straightforward document that outlines the details families care about the most.

 Why are infant daily reports important?

-Infant daily reports matter because daily family communication matters.
 In any early learning setting, building strong relationships with families is important.
-Every parent wants to know that their child is valued as an individual.
+Every parent and guardian wants to know that their child is valued as an individual.
 A personalized daily report is one small but important piece of this puzzle.
-No matter how busy a parent might seem, they want to know about their child’s day when they are apart.
+No matter how busy a parent might seem, they want to know about their child’s day when they’re apart.

 Think about the conversations you have at morning drop-off.
 It’s helpful to know if a child was up three times in the night or if their parent is traveling for work.
 These are important pieces of information to help you set their child up for success that day and know what to expect regarding mood and behavior.

-What to include in your daycare daily report forms
+What to include in your preschool daily report forms

-A quick internet search will reveal an infinite number of daycare and preschool daily report templates you can download and use in your classroom.
-Whether you’re interested in creating your own or want to make sure to choose the right template, here are the most critical features of any daycare daily report.
+A quick internet search will reveal an infinite number of childcare and preschool daily report templates you can download and use in your classroom.
+Whether you’re interested in creating your own or want to make sure to choose the right template, here are the most critical features of any preschool daily report.

 Child’s information